indirakalagara/emission-factor-mgmt/readme.md

 Once created, you can view the Custom Emission Factors from the same page as `Admin -> Configuration -> Custom Factors`.

 Here is example of custom factors created in the system.
-In the below screenshot, you can see custom factors created for each month for the same region and data type.
+In the below screenshot, you can see custom factors created for each `month` for the same `region` and `data type`.

 <img src="images/Envizi-CF-list.png">